Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Introduction

+\paragraphb{Contribution.} This paper should be considered the successor and full version of both the \emph{STOC 2000} and the \emph{SODA 2017} extended abstracts \cite{Thorup2000,HuangHKP17}, improving the complexity of dynamic connectivity from amortized $O(\log^2 n/\log\log n)$ update time~\cite{Wulff-Nilsen13} to the near-optimal amortized expected $O(\log n(\log\log n)^2)$ update time.

 \paragraphb{Organization of the Paper.} In Section~\ref{sect:prelim} we review several fundamental concepts of dynamic connectivity algorithms.
-Section~\ref{section:overview-of-the-data-structure} gives a detailed overview of the data structure invariants and its three main components: maintaining a binary {\em hierarchical} representation of the graph, maintaining {\em shortcuts} for efficient navigation around the hierarchy, and maintaining a system of {\em approximate counters} to support $O(1)$-approximate random sampling.
-Each of these three main components is explained in great detail in Sections \ref{section:shortcut-infrastructure-on-H}, \ref{section:the-sampling-procedure}, \ref{section:local-trees}.
+Section~\ref{section:overview-of-the-data-structure} gives a detailed overview of the algorithm, and lists the primitive operations from the data structure that implements the algorithm.
+In Section~\ref{section:main-modules} we describe the main modules of the data structure.
+The main modules include: maintaining a binary {\em hierarchical} representation of the graph, maintaining {\em shortcuts} for efficient navigation around the hierarchy, and maintaining a system of {\em approximate counters} to support nearly-uniform random sampling.
+Each of these modules is explained in detail in Sections \ref{section:shortcut-infrastructure-on-H}--\ref{section:amortized-analysis-of-shortcut-maintenance}.
+Finally, we piece up all the modules from the data structures and describe how primitive operations listed in Section~\ref{section:overview-of-the-data-structure} (Lemma~\ref{lemma-main}) are implemented and analyzed in Section~\ref{section:main-oerations}.
+We make some concluding remarks in Section~\ref{section:conclusion}.